patricklafrance/rac-webpack-tree-shaking/README.md

 ## What's in this repository?

-The `index.jsx` file render a simple React application an header and a button from `react-aria-components`.
-As we only import a single `Button` component from `react-aria-components`, we expect that only RAC utils and `Button` component would be added to the production bundle.
+The `index.jsx` file render a simple React application with an header and a `Button` component from `react-aria-components`.
+As we only import a single `Button` component from `react-aria-components`, we expect that only RAC utils/shared code and the `Button` component would be added to the production bundle.

 ## Conclusion